mikeysteele/ng-bootstrap/README.md

 ## Supported browsers

-We support the same browsers and versions supported by both Bootstrap 4 and Angular, whichever is _more_ restrictive.
-See [Angular browser support](https://angular.io/guide/browser-support) and [Bootstrap browser support](https://getbootstrap.com/docs/4.0/getting-started/browsers-devices/#supported-browsers) for more details, but on the high-level it should be something like:
+We support the same browsers and versions supported by both Foundation 4 and Angular, whichever is _more_ restrictive.
+See [Angular browser support](https://angular.io/guide/browser-support) and [Foundation browser support](https://getbootstrap.com/docs/4.0/getting-started/browsers-devices/#supported-browsers) for more details, but on the high-level it should be something like:

 * Chrome (45+)
 * Firefox (40+)